 Each message contains a subset of information that Google uses to compute the prices and availability displayed to users when they search for your properties with specific check-in and check-out dates and desired occupancy.

-For more information about ARI, refer to these resources:
+For more information about ARI, refer to the XML Reference.